Experiential Learning with SURP

 - Applicants must be undergraduate students currently enrolled full-time at a U.S. college or university.

-- International applicants will be required to provide official authorization for Optional Practical Training (OPT) from their home institution, prior to their arrival in Pittsburgh.
+- International applicants, who are enrolled full-time at a U.S. college or university, will be required to provide official authorization for Optional Practical Training (OPT) from their home institution, prior to their arrival in Pittsburgh.

-SURP will begin with orientation on May 24 and end with final presentations on July 29,2022.
+SURP began with orientation on May 22 and ended with final presentations on July 28, 2023.
 All fellows must be available to begin and end their participation on these dates.

 Fellows will have mentors and projects assigned to them by the program committee and are expected to work in the laboratory full-time throughout the 10-week program.
 Vacation days will not be permitted unless pre-approved by the faculty mentor.